jonathanhines/midtown/services/individuals.markdown

 <div class="service-listing" markdown="1">

 #### Initial Phone Consultation
+* Tell us about yourself and your counselling needs
+* Hear about Midtown Counselling and what we can do for you
-Phone consultation with Shelly Pavlic to confirm suitable client-therapist match, clarify primary counselling need, and review relevant service options and recommendations.
-This is a no obligation, confidential conversation.
+* This is a no obligation, confidential conversation

 No Charge.
 {: .price}